 The event is described in Peter Klingman’s book, A Right and Perfect Place.
 Allen went out hunting alone one afternoon when he was 14 or 15.
-It was a chilly day and he was drawn to a sunny spot on a hillside where he simply laid down and looked up into a brilliant sky.
-It was there that he had the personal experience of knowing God – just by watching the clouds and feeling the natural beauty of the day.
-A short time later, while he was listening to a minister he knew and respected, he the feeling that he should be a minister, too.
+It was a chilly day and he was drawn to a sunny spot on a hillside where he laid down and looked up into a brilliant sky.
+It was there that he had the personal experience of knowing God – simply by watching the clouds, and feeling the natural beauty of the day.
+Later on, while he was listening to a minister he knew and respected, he had the feeling that he should be a minister, too.

-He kept these thoughts inside throughout his business career, but in 1070’s he became involved in New Thought programs, eventually facilitating classes and workshops.
-It wasn’t until the 1990’s that Allen began his Unity coursework.
-When he graduated and was ordained, Unity of Tampa was in the market for a minister.
-Even though he was just newly ordained, the Board was impressed by Allen’s background in finance as well as his high recommendation from Unity.
-Although there were more experienced candidates, Allen was offered the position and gave his first Sunday talk on October 5, 1997.
+Allen kept these thoughts on hold throughout his business career.
+In the 1970’s he became involved in New Thought programs, eventually facilitating classes and workshops.
+But, it wasn’t until the 1990’s that Allen began his Unity coursework.
+He graduated just as Unity of Tampa was in the market for a minister.
+Even though he was newly ordained, the Board was impressed by Allen’s background in finance as well as his high recommendation from the Unity School.
+There were more experienced candidates, but Allen was offered the position and gave his first Sunday talk on October 5, 1997.

 Rev. Debbie Moss

-With Allen came his wife, Debbie Moss.
-She had also had a successful professional career – in sales and marketing.
-Vivacious and personable, Debbie was deeply caring as well, and worked tirelessly to support the congregation with prayer and action.
-She was responsible for bringing the chaplain program to Tampa Unity.
+Allen’s wife, Debbie Moss, was also a successful professional with a career in sales and marketing.
+Vivacious, personable, and deeply caring, she worked tirelessly to support the congregation with prayer and action.
+Debbie was responsible for bringing the chaplain program to Tampa Unity.
 While working on the requirements to become a licensed Unity teacher, Debbie became involved in pastoral care at St. Joseph’s Hospital.
-She realized the need for a program at Tampa Unity and attended Unity’s chaplain training to bring the program to Tampa Unity.
-In 2007, Debbie completed her studies to become a Unity Minister and was ordained.
-She joined Allen as Co-minister of Tampa Unity.
+She realized the need for a program at Tampa Unity and attended Unity’s chaplain training to create it.
+Debbie completed her studies to become a Unity Minister and was ordained in 2017, She joined Allen as a Co-minister of Tampa Unity.